How do you tackle the important work of creating effective policies and procedures in your library?

 Thanks so much for having me.
 I really appreciate the invitation.

-Thank you for talking with me today about writing effective policies and procedures.
+Question #1: Thank you for talking with me today about writing effective policies and procedures.
 As we start off, it seems intuitive that we all want to do this in our organizations, but what do we stand to gain by writing effective policies and procedures?
 01:35

-I think there are several things that can be gained by focusing on creating effective policies and procedures for our libraries.
+There are several things that can be gained by focusing on creating effective policies and procedures for our libraries.
 First, if it’s done correctly, it helps to ensure equitable treatment for all.
 Without policies and procedures that are written and enforced with a focus on equity, it’s very easy for patrons to be treated in ways that are discriminatory, or exclusionary.

 For example, it’s very easy for different employees to take different approaches, either from the approaches of their colleagues, either in different departments, or even within a department.
 Or, maybe an employee just takes a different approach when they’re working with different patrons, if the guidance is not clear.
 These can create problems.
 And really, that’s something that can be avoided by having a strong set of policies and procedures.